Palm Islands: Purpose

-Dubai built the Palm Tree Islands to increase the coastline for tourists.
+Nakheel built the Palm Islands to increase the coastline for tourists.
 Dubai is known for its sunny weather and beaches, but more than 72 km (45 miles) of coastline was needed to accommodate the goal of tripling the number of tourists to 15 million annually.
 The solution was to construct a massive island shaped like a palm tree, which, upon completion in 2006, would add 56 km (35 miles) to the coastline.
 The island is designed to be a city within itself, featuring shopping centers, restaurants, hotels, and residential properties.